RashmiNalwad/Angular2-Sample-Application/README.md

 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.

 These tools are configured for specific conventions described below.

-*It is unwise and rarely possible to run the application, the unit tests, and the e2e tests at the same time.
-We recommend that you shut down one before starting another.*

 ### Unit Tests
 TypeScript unit-tests are usually in the `app` folder.
 Their filenames must end in `.spec`.